 Ms. Marden-Lokken has 38 years of experience focusing on neurorehabilitation.
 She has presented numerous workshops on topics related to evaluation and treatment of individuals with neurologic dysfunction and practices in neurorehabilitation areas.

 Samantha started her appointment at the College of St. Scholastica in the fall of 2013.
 She is an assistant professor in the DPT program with current teaching responsibilities in Patient Client Management II, III, and IV, Lifespan Applications I, Lifespan Motor Development, Psychosocial Issues in Physical Therapy, Interventions I, and the PT Elective.
 She is also the Assistant-Director of Clinical Education for the program, working with students on their clinical internships.

 Samantha is a member of the American Physical Therapy Association (APTA) with section memberships in Orthopedics, Pediatrics, and Education and serves on the MN state board for physical therapy.
-She is an APTA credentialed clinical instructor.
-She is also certified in both orthopedics and pediatrics by the American Board of Physical Therapy Specialties.
+She is an APTA credentialed clinical instructor and is also certified in both orthopedics and pediatrics by the American Board of Physical Therapy Specialties.
 Samantha’s clinical experience includes outpatient hospital-based and private clinic orthopedics, sports, and pediatrics in the Portland, OR metro area.
 She also partners with Lake Superior Community Health Center to establish a probono PT practice where she works with an underserved population.

 Teaching responsibilities: Neuroscience, Functional Anatomy, Biomechanics, Patient Client management I, II, III, and Critical Inquiry III.